infogeo54/CartoGIS54-config/README.md

 2. Fill every cells to configure the modal :
     * `name` : this will be used to create the modal's HTML file and create the link between the modal and the button to toggle it
     * `title` : this will be displayed inside the modal's header
     * `icon` : the icon that will be associated to the modal trigger button inside the Web app header.
-Available icons are from FontAwesome can be found [here](https://fontawesome.com/icons?d=gallery) (check the [config sample](https://github.com/infogeo54/carto54-config/blob/master/sample/app.config.json) to know how to add an icon)
+Available icons are from FontAwesome can be found [here](https://fontawesome.com/icons?d=gallery) (check the [config sample](https://github.com/infogeo54/CartoGIS54-config/blob/master/sample/app.config.json) to know how to add an icon)
     * `visible` : this indicates to the Web app if this modal has to be visible by default.
 You won't often have to modify this option

 ### Removing an entry

 1. Click on the line number or any cell of the entry that you want to remove (you can select multiple elements by holding `Ctrl` while clicking)
 2. Click *Delete row* to remove selected entry

-## Color scheme

-*Comming soon*